snkas/basic-sim/README.md

 ## Installation

+The below instructions assume you already have a working copy of ns-3 located at `/path/to/your/folder/of/ns-3`.

+1. **Dependencies**

-1. Install the following dependencies:
+   Install the following dependencies:

    * Python 3.7+
    * MPI: